Alirezamnk/BWAS_IPF/README.md

 # Brain-Wide Association Study

-# Under construction.

-This repository contains scripts to perform Brain-Wide Association Study (BWAS) to find the association between brain imaging-derived phenotypes and with idiopathic pulmonary fibrosis genetic risk, as descibed in this paper: "A. R. Mohammadi-Nejad, R. J. Allen, L. Kraven, O. C. Leavy, R. G. Jenkins, D. Auer, L. V. Wain, S. N. Sotiropoulos, “Mapping brain endophenotypes associated with idiopathic pulmonary fibrosis genetic predisposition”, eBioMedicine, 2022".
+This repository contains scripts to perform Brain-Wide Association Study (BWAS) to find the association between brain imaging-derived phenotypes and with idiopathic pulmonary fibrosis genetic risk, as descibed in this paper: [A. R. Mohammadi-Nejad, R. J. Allen, L. Kraven, O. C. Leavy, R. G. Jenkins, D. Auer, L. V. Wain, S. N. Sotiropoulos, “Mapping brain endophenotypes associated with idiopathic pulmonary fibrosis genetic predisposition”, eBioMedicine, 2022][paper-eBioMed-link].

 ## Code Overview

 Figures in our paper can be regenerated using the codes that has been assigned for each figure (Figures 2, 3, 4, and 5).

 ### Figure 2.
 Manhattan plot of the BWAS outcomes of 17 known IPF variants using UK Biobank imaging cohort (S=32,431)
+A jupyter notebook has been provided to generate Figure 2.
+This figure shows

 ### Figure 3.
 The association of the DEPTOR IPF variant with brain IDPs